Perspective | NFL offenses increasingly are staying grounded, and the Redskins have stepped up

 RICHMOND — The incredible shrinking NFL running back doesn’t look so small anymore.
 He is no longer being marginalized to the point of extinction.
 Halt the debate about the diminishing value of the position, for now.
-Ball carriers are fashionable again.
+Ballcarriers are fashionable again.

 Over the past decade, only the NBA center had taken more of a popularity hit than the tailback.
 It had gone from a premier job to one in which NFL teams felt they could find a starter in their seat cushions.
 Okay, that’s an exaggeration, but in terms of franchises using top draft picks and spending top dollar, it seemed like executives were willing to commit only loose, seat-cushion change to these backs.

 That’s why it was such a big deal last week when the Los Angeles Rams guaranteed Todd Gurley $45 million in his new contract, the largest guarantee ever for a running back.
-In one deal, Gurley redefined the market for rushers and provided the most dramatic example of the pass-happy sport’s gradual return to its smashmouth roots.
+In one deal, Gurley redefined the market for rushers and provided the most dramatic example of the pass-happy sport’s gradual return to its smash-mouth roots.

 Look around, and you can see evidence of a revival.
 Backs are being drafted high again.
 Franchises are building around them.
 While NFL teams are still leery of committing too much to men who crash into larger men for a living — just ask Le’Veon Bell about his negotiating saga with the Pittsburgh Steelers — we’re also in the middle of a good era of quality running back talent.
 It could prove to be a great era, depending on how durable these players are.
-Much like basketball stars are becoming position-less freaks of nature, many of the elite tailbacks have thrived by adapting to modern football.
+Much like basketball stars are becoming positionless freaks of nature, many of the elite tailbacks have thrived by adapting to modern football.
 They aren’t just runners.
 They have become valuable receivers and all-around players who can influence the game on every down.

 [Derrius Guice says Redskins running backs are enjoying themselves amid competition]

 Versatility matters most, and with improved versatility, good backs can impact the game more than they ever have.
-That’s why Bell, in arguing that he’s worth $17 million a year, wants the Steelers to pay him as one of the NFL’s most dynamic weapons, instead of merely as a running back.
+That’s why Bell, in arguing that he is worth $17 million a year, wants the Steelers to pay him as one of the NFL’s most dynamic weapons, instead of merely as a running back.
 He rushed for 1,291 yards and caught 85 passes last season.

 Besides Bell and Gurley, there are talents such as David Johnson, LeSean McCoy and Ezekiel Elliott.
 There are dynamic young players, including Kareem Hunt, Alvin Kamara and Leonard Fournette.
 The New York Giants selected Saquon Barkley No. 2 overall in the 2018 draft, the first of eight running backs selected in the first 71 picks.